 In 2012, he launched a successful Kickstarter fundraiser to complete his project “The Fortieth Parallel” and it has since been highlighted in the Huffington Post, Petapixel, Slate, Slate France, and the Discovery Channel online.
 Myren has presented on panels at the national conferences of the College Art Association and the Society for Photographic Education, spoken at colleges across the country as a visiting artist, and served as a juror for exhibitions at the Griffin Museum of Photography and Magenta Foundation's Flash Forward Festival.
 He is a recipient of a 2014 Cambridge Arts Council Grant.

-Currently, Myren works at the Boston Public Library's Digital Lab and Palm Press and teaches at Fitchburg State University.
+Currently, Myren works at the Boston Public Library's Digital Lab and Palm Press.
 He has taught at Fitchburg State University, Amherst College, the Rhode Island School of Design, the University of Massachusetts Dartmouth, and Northeastern University.
 He was the Chair of the Northeast Region of the Society for Photographic Education from 2010-2016, and is on the board of directors of the Photographic Resource Center where he was Director during 2018.

 In his work, Myren investigates issues of place and space, often via the exploration and employment of locative systems, either literal or metaphoric.
 Myren's recent series include an investigation of the Fortieth Parallel of latitude; a new project on the legendary Washington Elm and its scions; a piece that documents the view from every place he has lived to where he lives now; and a study of the poet Robert Francis’s one-person house in the woods of Amherst, MA.